What Is Formative Assessment And How Can You Best Use It To Improve Student Outcomes

 1. Ensuring accurate reflection of student learning

-David Didau has argued that any formative assessment testing new knowledge during the lesson when it has been acquired is a measure of student performance rather than student learning.
+David Didau has argued that there must be a period of time between the new knowledge acquired and the formative assessment.
+Otherwise the assessment becomes a measure of student performance rather than student learning.

 He argues that when students are shown a new method during a lesson, say expanding double brackets, any assessment of their ability to do that during the same lesson is a measure of memory and performance rather than learning and understanding.